 Other projects currently being considered for the future are in connection with our return of athletics to campus.
-In the past year we completed a self-funded renovation to our Student Activity Center Gymnasium for a cost of about \$3.5 Million.
-As we expand our athletics programs in the next 2 - 5 years, we will look to add athletic, residential, and student services facilities as needed.
+In 2022, we completed a self-funded renovation to our Student Activity Center Gymnasium for a cost of about \$3.5 Million.
+As we expand our athletics programs in future years, we will look to add athletic, residential, and student services facilities as needed.
 Individual projects within this scope have been estimated to cost between \$750,000 and \$14.5 Million, funding for which are expected to be a combination of institutional funds, donor funds, and perhaps newly issued bonds.